trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 </code>
 </div>

 The next parameter might look a little bit confusing.
 It expects a block, which is basically a block of code that we want to be executed by the animation method.
-The animations block syntax for this example is going to be
+The animations block syntax for this example is going to be:

 ^{ //Your code here }